-- Validating that transactions work using live payment instruments: testing both purchases and returns - → Defining a payment instrument coverage matrix, including at least the 5-10 most popular payment instruments in market - → Testing when changing payment gateways; validating code for new gateways or payment processors - → Verifying code for launches in new countries
+- → Validating that transactions work using live payment instruments: testing both purchases and returns - → Defining a payment instrument coverage matrix, including at least the 5-10 most popular payment instruments in market - \rightarrow Testing when changing payment gateways; validating code for new gateways or payment processors - → Verifying code for launches in new countries

-The organisation has a clear process in place to ensure the full range of payment activities work properly and uses various testing types to assess functionality and UX.
+The organization has a clear process in place to ensure the full range of payment activities work properly and uses various testing types to assess functionality and UX.
 Some reporting is in place.
-Focus on coverage, scalability and efficiency across the organisation.
+Focus on coverage, scalability and efficiency across the organization.

+- launch

-- Creating a payment instrument coverage matrix based on data about website/app usage, local user preferences - Validating new payment methods prior to launch - Collecting and acting on UX feedback - → Conducting payment instrument regression testing for all features, including product returns and customer service interactions - Testing payments using specific devices, banks and BIN combinations - → Sharing card statements upon request
+- Collecting and acting on UX feedback

+- Conducting payment instrument regression testing for all features, including product returns and customer service interactions

+- Testing payments using specific devices, banks and BIN combinations

+- Sharing card statements upon request